 Even though this may sound arrogant on their part, I know that often, that front can hide uncertainty and shame that stops the students from asking for the help they need.
 For most people, this description may be quite familiar.

 However, whatever the reason, you can’t expect yourself to thrive if you don’t have the necessary resources.
-Sometimes, self-honesty can take the form of humility that helps us swallow our pride that stops us from seeking help.
+Sometimes, self-honesty can take the form of humility that helps us swallow the pride that stops us from seeking help.
 Sometimes, self-honesty can look like courage that trumps our shame.

 So whatever your endeavor, if you find yourself stuck, take an honest look at your progress and your resources to figure out what you need to go forward.